sainik-developer/SpEl-cross-field-validator/README.md

 ## Technical background
 ### Brief history of validator in Java

-Spring(J2EE)) is well familiar with POJO/DTO validator for long, it's well organized, standardised by java community and used by most.
-It's JSR(Java Specification Requests)-380 and implemented and maintained by hibernate community.
+Spring(J2EE)) is well familiar with POJO/DTO validator for a while, it's well organized, standardised by java community and used by most.
+It's captured in JSR(Java Specification Requests)-380 and hibernate community implemented and maintained some of the most well known validator.
-Spring supports JSR-380 inherently.
+Spring includes it as part of it's dependency.

 #### What's addressed by JSR-380
 `javax.validator.validation-api` has captured the JSR-380 requirements.
 It gives a framework to extend the validator as below.